ArcBlock/forge-cli-handbook/src/11-forge-cli-in-production/use-forge-starter/index.md

 ---
-title: 'Enable Forge Starter'
+title: Enable Forge Daemon
-description: 'Enable Forge Starter'
+description: What's going on with the Forge daemon? how to use?
-keywords: 'forge, forge-cli'
+keywords: "forge, forge-cli"
-author: 'wangshijun'
+author: wangshijun
-category: 'handbook'
+category: handbook
-layout: 'documentation'
+layout: documentation
 tags:
-  - 'forge'
+  - forge
 ---

 ## Enable Forge Starter